 Video Indexing Options

 - Specify how many seconds of each video you'd like indexed.
 The longer this interval is, the more accurately duplicate videos will be detected (less false positives).
 Warning: the higher your indexing number, the longer the scan will take.
-We recommend finding a happy medium, or leaving this at the default setting of 3.
+We recommend finding a happy medium or leaving this at the default setting of 3.

-- The Sensitivity slider lets you regulate the degree to which the target videos will be compared before prior to being considered similar.
+- The Sensitivity slider lets you regulate the degree to which the target videos will be compared before being considered similar.
 If after running your first scan you find there to be a lot of false positives (or even a lack of) simply adjust the sliding sensitivity scale and scan again.
 The second scan is always much faster, and it gives you a second set of comparisons!

 - The Max shift can help you negotiate time differences between videos.
-For example two videos might be the same but have their time signatures off by a few seconds; a scene that occurs in one at 4:03 might not happen in the other until 4:07.
+For example, two videos might be the same but have their time signatures off by a few seconds; a scene that occurs in one at 4:03 might not happen in the other until 4:07.
 We recommended you set this value to 5.

 Step 5: Start retrieval

 - The Search button lets you start the inspection process.
 DVS will scan your selected folders for video copies.
-Clips that are discovered to have high levels of video similarity will then be grouped together for your inspection.
+Clips that are discovered to have high levels of video similarity will then be grouped for your inspection.

 Step 6: Remove duplicate video files

 - After the scan has completed, DVS will gather the results as a list of thumbnails.
-For each video, the program displays duration, date of last modification, path and resolution.
-The check box indicates the file status; whether it's a duplicate or an original.
+For each video, the program displays duration, date of last modification, path, and resolution.
+The checkbox indicates the file status; whether it's a duplicate or an original.

 - Based on which boxes are checked (and which are left empty) you'll see which videos that DVS believes are duplicates.
 You can then act accordingly to move, delete or investigate their similarities further.

-Click to cut duplicates to the clipboard
+Click to cut duplicates to the clipboard.

-Click to copy duplicates to the clipboard
+Click to copy duplicates to the clipboard.

-Click to move duplicates to trash
+Click to move copies to the trash can

-You can put or remove a tick by clicking the checkbox, or pressing the Space key.
-Also you can select one or more items by pressing "Shift" and "Up" / "Down" keys, and then perform the same operations on them.
+You can put or remove a tick by clicking the checkbox or pressing the Space key.
+Also, you can select one or more items by pressing "Shift" and "Up" / "Down" keys, and then perform the same operations on them.

-Click to cut selected files to the clipboard
+Click to cut selected files to the clipboard.

-Click to copy selected files to the clipboard
+Click to copy selected files to the clipboard.

-Click to paste files from the clipboard to the directory of your choice
+Click to paste files from the clipboard to the directory of your choice.

-Click to move selected files to trash
+Click to move selected files to the trash can.

 Double-click to open the item in the default viewer (assigned for this file type in Windows Explorer settings)